 3. Haggard used two other disgraced public figures in comparison to his role:

-Tiger Woods needs to gold.
+Tiger Woods needs to golf.
 Michael Vick needs to be playing football.
 Ted Haggard needs to be leading a church.

 Apart from speaking of himself in the third person, is this really a good rationale for resuming a pastoral role?
 Woods is not the golfer he once was.
 No longer does he strike fear in his opponents.
 Vick was a third string quarterback last year.
 So neither are the leaders they once were.